Haksell/snowcrash/README.md

 (gdb) continue
 ```

-The program smashes the stack but not after yielding the final flag: `7QiHafiNa3HVozsaXkawuYrTstxbpABHD8CPnHJ`.
+The program smashes the stack but not without yielding the final flag: `7QiHafiNa3HVozsaXkawuYrTstxbpABHD8CPnHJ`.